Truly, there are stains that it is beyond the power of man to wipe out and that can never be fully expiated.

 People are surprised, they become indignant.
 They say: “How strange!
 But never mind-it’s Nazism, it will, pass!”
 And they wait, and they hope; and they hide the truth from themselves, that it is barbarism, but the supreme barbarism, the crowning barbarism that sums up all the daily barbarisms; that it is Nazism, yes, but that before they were its victims, they were its accomplices; that they tolerated that Nazism before it was inflicted on them, that they absolved it, shut their eyes to it, legitimized it, because, until then, it had been applied only to non-European peoples; that they have cultivated that Nazism, that they are responsible for it, and that before engulfing the whole of Western, Christian civilization in its reddened waters, it oozes, seeps, and trickles from every crack (14).

 So this brings me back to my secondary question, what does fascism mean to the Indigenous person?
 To the colonized?
 In particular, as Cope adds that fascism “whilst on foreign soil” is “imperialist repression employed by comprador autocracies” (2014: 294) or even Hammerquist and Sakai’s discussion of the globalization of fascism (2002; 2002)?
-But what does it mean when “foreign soil” is its “own soil?”
+But what does it mean for an analysis of fascism when being on “foreign soil” is also being in its “own soil?”
 In other words, what, if anything, can fascism mean to those of us trapped within the belly of a violent settler colonial beast?

 The Terrain below Fascism